 By early 2013 CERN had increased the power capacity of the centre from 2.9 MW to 3.5 MW, allowing the installation of more computers.
 In parallel, improvements in energy-efficiency implemented in 2011 have led to an estimated energy saving of 4.5 GWh per year.

-The Grid runs more than one million jobs per day.
+The Grid runs more than two million jobs per day.
 At peak rates, 10 gigabytes of data may be transferred from its servers every second.